History of UTM Codes

 Our example: utm_source=Facebook

 The source is where the information is coming from.
-This is often Google, Facebook, LinkedIn, Newsletter, Twitter, etc. This lets you know at a high level where everything is coming from.
+This is often Google, Facebook, LinkedIn, Newsletter, Twitter, website, etc. This lets you know at a high level where everything is coming from.

 Our example: utm_medium=cpc